 A written report of the observations leading to the reasonable suspicion test should be done within 24 hours of the observed behavior.
 All records should immediately be sent to the Director of Human Resources or his designee.

-- Positive drug test results for County positions determined to be critical to the safety and security of employees and/or the public, for purposes of this policy will be grounds for immediate termination.
+- Positive drug/alcohol test results for County positions determined to be critical to the safety and security of employees and/or the public, for purposes of this policy will be grounds for immediate termination.

-- Positive drug test results for all CDL holders in positions requiring a CDL will be grounds for immediate termination.
+- Positive drug/alcohol test results for all CDL holders in positions requiring or using a CDL will be grounds for immediate termination.

-- Positive drug test results for all supervisory personnel will be grounds for immediate termination.
+- Positive drug/alcohol test results for all supervisory personnel will be grounds for immediate termination.

-- Positive drug test results for probationary employees will be grounds for immediate termination.
+- Positive drug/alcohol test results for probationary employees will be grounds for immediate termination.

-- Positive drug test results for applicants will result in withdrawal of conditional offer of employment.
+- Positive drug/alcohol test results for applicants will result in withdrawal of conditional offer of employment.

-- Positive drug test results for all employees not covered above will result in disciplinary action, up to and including termination, and any other measures deemed necessary, including but not limited to EAP.
+- Positive drug/alcohol test results for all employees not covered above will result in disciplinary action, up to and including termination, and any other measures deemed necessary, including but not limited to EAP.

 Substance Abuse Referral / Return to Work

-Before being allowed to return to work, an eligible employee shall have followed all instructions provided by the Department of Human Resources, including but not limited to the following:
+Before being allowed to return to work, an eligible employee must follow all instructions provided by the Department of Human Resources, including but not limited to the following: